Thursday 18 July 2019

 Mains frequency transformers come apart into a bobbin with copper wire, and "E" and "I" section mu-metal.
 The microwave oven transformer with a high leakage inductance pictured is welded and will probably be difficult to take apart, therefore look for another transformer.
 The motor's mu-metal will need some more cutting to make it useful.
 Very old mains and loudspeaker transformers are not varnished so come apart easily for example.
 The colour TV cathode-ray-tube screen is the best source of mu-metal as can be seen in the picture.

-To cut a piece of mu-metal and carefully bend it into a radius.
-In more detail like a C shape but with the ends overlapping.
-I had planned to make the metal strip with one end folded up so it could be pulled out but the magnet turns out not to be as strong as I was expecting.
+To cut a piece of mu-metal and carefully bend it into a radius with the ends overlapping.
+It turned out the magnet is not as strong as I was expecting.
+The keeper is held in place by its modest springiness.

 The estimate of the dimensions from outside dimensions;